What are backlinks?

 As long as you really believe in the product or service that a company has provided, offering a testimonial can garner backlinks from very relevant websites.

-The problem with testimonials of course is they often don’t include the capability to backlink, so just make sure that whatever company you want to provide a testimonial for, has follow backlinks.
+The problem with testimonials, of course, is they often don’t include the capability to backlink, so just make sure that whatever company you want to provide a testimonial for, has followed backlinks.

 Here is a testimonial page from Net101 Notice the backlinks for each testimonial.

 HARO or Help A Reporter Out is a resource for connecting journalists with relevant field experts to help meet journalists’ deadlines.
 It’s sort of like citizen reporting, but instead of reporting on some blog that doesn’t have a lot of traffic, you can actually get your story or name on some highly publicized networks and newspapers.
 HARO distributes more than 50,000 journalist queries from highly respected media outlets each year.